 World Health Organization -- History

-There are two major call number systems used in the libraries: the Dewey Decimal and Library of Congress classification schemes.
-The first line of a call number, as it appears on a physical item, is a broad subject classification.
-The subsequent lines are combinations of letters and numbers that organize items into narrower, related categories.
+Two major call number systems are used in the libraries: the Dewey Decimal and Library of Congress classification schemes.
+As it appears on a physical item, the first line of a call number is a broad subject classification.
+The subsequent lines combine letters and numbers to organize items into narrower, related categories.

 See How to Read Call Numbers from the University of Berkeley Library for more details about LC call numbers.